James Tarkowski says late Merseyside derby goal made up for ‘tough weekend’

 Off the pitch, Everton insist the Gambling Commission’s decision to rescind the UK licence of Stake.uk.com will not affect their shirt sponsorship with parent company Stake.com.

+The Commission has said the sponsorship will be advertising an unlicensed website, which could leave club officials open to prosecution and possible imprisonment, and it must ensure the site is geo-blocked in the UK and carry out due diligence to ensure consumers cannot transact with the sites from Great Britain by any means.

+It is understood Everton, who have received a warning letter from the Commission, already have these measures in place and will continue to implement them while maintaining their stance of not advertising any unlicensed website.

-The Commission warned the club officers may be liable to prosecution and possible imprisonment if they promote unlicensed gambling businesses which transact with British consumers, but Everton say they have never had dealings with the UK arm, which operates under a ‘white label’ agreement, and are sponsored by the global entity which is entirely separate.
+The PA news agency understands Everton have never had any dealings with the UK arm, which operates under a ‘white label’ agreement, and are sponsored by the global entity which is entirely separate so are confident there will be no subsequent punishment.